Bell Aliant Tower: History

 During the construction phase of the tower, only two people ever stood on top of the red beacon at the top of the tower, Bob Sweet and John Brophi, both were engineers on the project.

 At the time of its construction, Aliant Tower was the tallest microwave communications tower of its kind in North America.
-It remains the tallest tower in Atlantic Canada and is one of the tallest structures in Atlantic Canada surpassed only by the smokestacks at the Coleson Cove, Tufts Cove and Belledune generating stations.
+It remains the tallest radio tower in Atlantic Canada and is the fifteenth tallest freestanding structure in Atlantic Canada.
 It remains the tallest structure in Moncton dwarfing the neighbouring Place L'Assomption, one of the tallest office buildings in New Brunswick, by 46 metres.
 Aliant Tower is also recognized for its importance as a symbol of economical and technological growth in Moncton's history.
 In choosing Moncton as the location for this innovative tower, NBTel claimed to be predicting where the growth of the Province as a whole would take place.

 The tower's placement at the corner of Botsford Street and Queen Street is also significant.
 The tower sits on the site of Moncton's first telephone exchange, which was started in 1883 by George C. Peters with five subscribers.